Daniel-Chin/WhereDitGo/readme.md

 * The money amount input interface supports +-*/.
 * Git backup and version track your database.
 * Export your data free of charge.
 (The main reason I wrote this for myself)
+* Mark expense amortization over a period of time.

 ## Implementation
 The project has a JS frontend and a Python backend (REST API).